fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.3.0/Import-AzureRmAutomationDscConfiguration.md

 ```

 ### -SourcePath
-Specifies the path of the wps_2 script that contains the DSC configuration that this cmdlet imports.
+Specifies the path of the Windows PowerShell script that contains the DSC configuration that this cmdlet imports.

 ```yaml
 Type: String